-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - Full Time 45.71 Weeks 57.14 Weeks Cosmetology - Full Time (3-Day) 53.33 Weeks 66.66 Weeks Cosmetology - Part Time 64 Weeks 80 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology - Full Time (5-Day) 45.71 Weeks 57.14 Weeks Cosmetology - Full Time (3-Day) 53.33 Weeks 66.66 Weeks Cosmetology - Part Time 64 Weeks 80 Weeks

 The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 80% of the scheduled contracted hours.
-If a student fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs, if applicable, but they will be able to complete the program on a cash pay basis
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs, if applicable, but they will be able to complete the program on a cash pay basis.
+For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.